Who should attend the Summer Bridge Program?

 No. All materials, lunch and parking are provided to participants.

-Does participation in Summer Bridge guarantee that I will be able to take ENG 101 or MTH 121?
+Does participation in Summer Bridge guarantee that I will be able to take a 100-level math course such as MTH 121 or MTH 127?

 No. At the conclusion of the workshop, you will take a placement exam.
 The score of that exam will determine if you can enroll in credit-earning courses.